 b.
-Curricular Practical Training
+Curricular Practical Training (CPT)

 F-1 students in LLM and SJD programs may work in law-related employment to satisfy the practical training requirements of the LLM or SJD program.
-To become eligible for CPT, students must meet the language requirement, complete the required first semester courses, and work with the Career Services Office to present an appropriate resume to help locate a placement.
+To become eligible for CPT, students must meet the language requirement, complete the required first semester courses, and work with the Law Career Services Office to present an appropriate resume to help locate a placement.
 For CPT forms and instructions, students should see their DSO.

 c.
-Optional Practical Training
+Optional Practical Training (OPT)

-F-1 students may spend up to one year after graduation working in the US in a lawrelated position.
-To qualify for OPT, the student must apply before the last day of the semester of graduation.
-Because of the wait for the OPT Employment Authorization Document, we recommend that students apply for OPT at the beginning of their final semester.
+F-1 students may spend up to one year after graduation working in the US in a law-related position.
+To qualify for OPT, the student must apply 30 days before the last day of the semester/graduation.
+Because of the wait for the OPT Employment Authorization Document (EAD), we recommend that students apply for OPT at the beginning of their final semester.
 For assistance, students should contact the DSO.

 d.
-Academic Training
+Academic Training (AT)

 J-1 students have work opportunities similar to those permitted F-1 students.
 The rules and deadlines differ slightly, but in general J-1 students may work during and after their studies in law related practical training positions.
-For assistance, students should contact the DSO.
+For assistance, students should contact the Responsible Officer (RO).